 The “To” configuration item will be used to specify the Target address or the email address to which the message should be sent.
 The optional Subject configuration item allows you to specify the subject line of the email.
 You can also specify the email target CC/BCC addresses.

 On the Credentials tab, you can specify the User name and Password that may be required to send the message via SMTP.
 This is only required for those SMTP servers that require authentication.

 On the Advanced tab, you can specify the port of the SMTP server.
-It is defaulted to the SMTP default of 25.
-The Put data in configuration item can also be configured to specify whether the data should be in the email body or as a separate attachment.
+It defaults to the SMTP default of 25.
+The Put data in the configuration item can also be configured to specify whether the data should be in the email body or as a separate attachment.
 In either case, the MIME type may be specified.
 Typical entries here are text/plain, text/html or text/xml.
 Also, you can enable SSL protocol and Start TLS session properties.

 In the Attachment field, you can specify the list of attachments to populate from transaction attributes.
 For the best result, populate transaction attributes using the DataAttributeSwapper with the “Use Stream” option selected.

 When the data is to be placed in an attachment, you can also specify the name of that attachment.